-If equipped with auto mirror folding, pressing and holding for one second will unfold the mirrors.
+If equipped, press and hold for one second to unfold the mirrors.
 The auto mirror folding feature will not operate unless it is enabled.
-See Vehicle Personalisation ♀ 150.
+See Vehicle Personalisation \$\dip\$ 144.

-Press and hold a until the windows fully open.
+Press and hold auntil the windows fully open.
 Windows will not operate unless remote window operation is enabled.
-See VehiclePersonalisation alarm.
-The horn sounds and the indicators flash for 30 seconds, or until is pressed again or the vehicle is started.
+See VehiclePersonalisation